Ця сторінка також доступна українською.

 Even as an initial sketch, the map uses symbols standardized by the surveyors for cadastral maps across the Empire.
 Red-colored buildings are made of stone or brick, with significant buildings shown in darker red; yellow buildings are made of “cheaper materials”, typically wood.
 Churches are indicated by crosses, and, not a part of the official legend standard, synagogues are indicated by stars.
 The large Catholic cemetery is indicated by a field of crosses, and Rohatyn’s large old Jewish cemetery is indicated by triangles, following the legend standard.
 Waterways are shown in blue with arrows to indicate the direction of flow, and a large mill complex at the northwest edge of the settlement is shown schematically by sketched mill waterwheels.
 Color is used to indicate other land uses as well, including tilled agricultural fields, both private and community grazing parcels, and common roads.

 Numbers on the map correspond to register entries for property ownership; we are lucky that some of those registers have survived from 1846 and other years of the Empire.
 Together with the high-scale map, the registers allow us to identify who lived where in town, and who owned what land parcels in and around the urban center.
+In 2022, a joint data project between Gesher Galicia, the Rohatyn District Research Group, and Rohatyn Jewish Heritage produced an interactive data map based on this 1846 cadastral map of Rohatyn which ties many types of historical records (property, birth, marriage, death, voter, tax, etc.) to house numbers on the map.
+This online map allows searching by names, house numbers, and other terms to explore 19th-century Rohatyn in space and time.
+The Gesher Galicia overview page for the data maps explains more about how the data was married to the map.

 The composite map is the image presented here in an overlay on Bing Maps satellite data from the contemporary town.
 Click on the image below to launch the map in a separate browser window.
 The image is interactive: pan and zoom are available with ordinary mouse controls or gestures, depending on the device, and zoom is also available by the +/- buttons in the upper left of the display.
 The map can be made transparent in 10 steps by sliding the control in the upper right of the image.